inspiringsource/CS50x-2020/README.md

 In progress: https://youtu.be/5g0x2xv3aHU?t=5716

-This is from Harvard CS50 course material, lecture notes, source code and if not otherwise mentioned images.
+Harvard CS50 course material, lecture notes, source code and if not otherwise mentioned images.